neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

 ## Once the Training is Done...

-*This section should inform the user what to do with the train user.
-It should serve as a walkthrough for generated artifacts and a pointer to next actions such as export to onnx, deployment on SparseEngine, GPU*

 The artifacts of the training process are saved to the directory `--output_dir`.
 Once the script terminates, you should find there everything required to deploy or further modify the model.

 This includes the recipe (with the full description of the sparsification attributes), checkpoint files (saved in the appropriate framework format), Hugging Face Transformer's specific files (e.g. the tokenizer), etc.

 ### Exporting the Sparse Model to ONNX

-*This subsection should explain to the user how to export their trained, sparse model to ONNX format.*

 The DeepSparse Engine uses the ONNX format to load neural networks and then deliver breakthrough performance for CPUs by leveraging the sparsity and quantization within a network.